asteroid-lang/asteroid/README.md

 # Asteroid
-Asteroid is a modern, multi-paradigm programming language supporting first-class patterns.
+Asteroid is a modern, multi-paradigm programming language that supports first-class patterns.
 More details can be found at the website [asteroid-lang.org](https://asteroid-lang.org).
 Documentation on Asteroid can be found at [asteroid-lang.readthedocs.io](https://asteroid-lang.readthedocs.io).

+## New in Release 1.1.3

+* Fixes a fatal bug on Windows regarding the `readline` functionality in Python 3.10.

+* Fixes a bug with escaped double quotes in strings.

 ## New in Release 1.1.2